Skip to main content

 2. It enables self-directed learning.

-Learners — especially adults — prefer to be self-directed, insomuch as they manage their own time, learning and learning progress.
+Learners—especially adults—prefer to be self-directed, insofar as they manage their own time, learning, and learning progress.
 Because most digital learning is available anytime and anywhere, students can choose when and how they learn for themselves and can progress as fast as they choose.

 3. It provides more universal access to education.